If you’re wondering “why are mushrooms growing in my yard”, you’ve come to the right place.

 How Do I Stop Mushrooms Growing in my Garden?

-Mushrooms may be beneficial, but they are not the prettiest to look at in your otherwise beautiful garden.
+Mushrooms may be beneficial, but they are not the prettiest to look at.
 Plus, if you are trying to cultivate specific plants, you might not want these shrooms in the way!
 So here are some tips to keep the fungi in your soil from sprouting mushrooms.

 Control the Soil Conditions